Bersimis-1 generating station: Manouane River diversion

 In 1994, Hydro-Québec undertook the refit of the power station's 8 units.
 The project was completed in 2003.

 It was followed in 2003 by the partial diversion of the Manouane River in order to increase the flow by 30.8 m3/s and the annual production of the Bersimis power stations by 378 gigawatt-hours.
 The $50 million project involved building a roller-compacted concrete dam 9 m high and a 90 m long, a spillway, three dikes and a diversion channel.

 The project was highly controversial and the Bureau d'audiences publiques sur l'environnement (BAPE), who conducted public hearings in 2001, judged the project "unacceptable" due to the impacts reduced flows would have on the atlantic salmon and on various recreational and economic uses of the river.
 However, the BAPE report was dismissed by Environment minister André Boisclair, who authorized the project in October 2002.

 Intake tunnel

-Inspections of the 12 km intake tunnel in 1979, 1981 and 1983 have showed its walls were covered by a 5 mm layer of a black sticky slime, decreasing the capacity of the generating station by approximately 39 MW.
+Inspections of the 12 km intake tunnel in 1979, 1981 and 1983 showed that its walls were covered by a 5 mm layer of a black sticky slime, decreasing the capacity of the generating station by approximately 39 MW.
 Between 1993 and 1995, various methods were tested to clean the surface and apply different coating products to limit the slime deposit.

 In the fall of 2007, Hydro-Québec announced it was studying the possibility of digging a second tunnel between the Pipmuacan Reservoir and the generating station, because the original tunnel is partially obstructed by silt.
 The $200 million project was indefinitely postponed early in 2009 after the company conducted a cost-benefit analysis.